Igor-Lacko/media-app/README.md

 ## Notes

+- The repo contains a separate README.md with screenshots in *Screenshots/*<br>
 - The app is limited when it comes video codecs to electron (chromium)'s support.
 See https://www.chromium.org/audio-video/ to display supported codecs.<br>
-- The repo contains a separate README.md with screenshots in *Screenshots/*
+- So far the app only runs in dev mode, i plan to add production mode sometime in the near future.